adam-drewery/blog.drewery.uk/content/making-a-blog.md

 ### Fix the routing

 The other problem I had was that the routing wasn't working.
 I could navigate to the root of the site, but any other page would just return a 404.
-This is because the routing is handled by the blazor runtime, and the blazor runtime is a javascript file.
-And javascript files are not included in the artifact we uploaded to GitHub pages.
+This is because the routing is handled by the blazor runtime, and the blazor runtime included in `index.html`.

-So, I added a step to the build job to copy the blazor runtime into the release folder:
+So, I added a step to the build job to copy the index page to `404.html`, which GitHub pages will use as the 404 page.

 ```yaml
     - name: copy index.html to 404.html